Skip to main content

 #

-Stay in: Plaka or Koukaki Why: Walking distance to everything, charming atmosphere, easy orientation
+Stay in: Plaka or Koukaki Why: Walking distance to everything, charming atmosphere, easy to orient yourself.
+You can’t go wrong with either.

 Repeat Visitor / Local Experience